 Faculty members in the pertinent field will devise and grade the exam.
 In the event of any disagreement, the exam will be referred to a third reader in the field.
 Candidates should expect to wait at least two weeks before getting the result.
 The exams will be graded on a Pass/Fail basis.
 No comment will be given to candidates who pass the exam.
 If a student fails the exam, the examiners will provide comments indicating why the candidate failed.

 The questions for the exam will be based on the reading lists in the field.
-There is a general Plan B reading list in U.S. History (Part I, pre-1865 and Part II, post-1865) and in World History available in the History Department office.
-Candidates in Modern European History agree upon a reading list with their professors.
+There is a general Plan B reading list in U.S. History (Part I, pre-1865 and Part II, post-1865) and in Modern Eurpoean History available in the History Department office.
+Candidates in World History agree upon a reading list with their two mentor professors.
 Within the format described below, candidates will be given a reasonable choice of questions.

 Candidates should not assume that because they have completed all their course requirements and taken the U.S. History 210 series, or the 220 series in World History that they will be fully prepared for the exam.
 Not all necessary readings can be covered by course work; some independent reading and study is expected of Plan B candidates.

 On the exam the student is expected to demonstrate considerable breadth and depth of knowledge, a familiarity with historiographical issues, to write a reasonably well organized essay within the time constraints, and to follow acceptable rules of grammar, spelling and literary style in presentation.
 Candidates should answer the question directly.
 In answering questions, students, while offering their own analysis should refer to books and authors that have informed their view of the subject.
-Some questions will be more explicitly historiographical than others.
-The following questions obviously call for a historiographical type of answers: How have interpretations of the causes of the French Revolution changed in the last fifty years?
-How have historians disagreed about the nature of slave culture and society in the antebellum U.S. since the publication of Kenneth Stampp’s The Peculiar Institution in 1956?
+Some questions will be more explicitly historiographical than others, but you are expected to demonstrate command of the histriography, and to cite authors and titles from the reading list, in all three essays.

 Other questions will not call as explicitly for a historiographical essay about debates among historians.
 Here are two examples: What were the causes, manifestations and consequences of the industrial revolution in early nineteenth century America?
 Why did the two world wars of the twentieth century become so widespread and destructive, and how did the second relate to the first?
 In answering questions like this, it is a good idea to mention relevant books and authors (especially if explicitly asked to do so), but the answers also require your analysis, not just an essay that exclusively summarizes what historians have said on these topics.
 Further, some questions like this will require that you demonstrate knowledge of essential facts and data to support your analysis.
 Do not overlook this.
 Essential facts, dates, names, etc. are not always taught in graduate classes.
 It is often assumed that you will already know this information or will glean it from your readings.
 It is often a good idea to read an appropriate “textbook” or overview type of book when you are taking the HIST 210 or HIST 220 series, and/or to read “textbook” or overview books when preparing for the Plan B exams.